-Helen Mitchell is an economist and former diplomat, most recently one of a cadre of experts providing strategic advice to the Prime Minister and rest of government.
+Helen Mitchell is an economist and former diplomat, most recently one of a cadre of senior experts providing strategic advice to the Prime Minister and rest of government.

 Helen holds a first class honours degree in Economics and an Arts degree from the University of Melbourne.
 She speaks Spanish, Portuguese and Japanese.

 You can hear Helen speaking about her research topics on the ANU’s National Security College podcast: A New Age of Economic Statecraft and How the Global Economy is Reshaping International Security.